abrennec/tbag_2021/readme.md

 ## Method of Instruction

-The course is desidned as an online course that will use tools and technique from **flipped classroom** and **blended learning** approaches.
-Theoretical input will be pre-recorded and prepared such that students can work through many of the materials on their own and in their own pace.
-The weekly sessions will focus on interactive discussions, practical project work, and exercises.
+The course is designed as an online course that will use tools and technique from **flipped classroom** and **blended learning** approaches.
+Theoretical input will be pre-recorded and prepared such that students can work through the materials on their own and in their own pace online and offline.
+The weekly sessions will focus on live discussions, project work, and exercises.

 Make use of the **Github team** when you are stuck and post your questions there.
 If you cannot find a solution, get in touch with your tutors.
 The **Miro board** will be used for group work and discussions.
 Make sure that you register a personal account at Miro.